Why the UK job market in 2026 is different

-The UK job market in 2026 is experiencing a notable split: sectors like technology, healthcare, engineering, and financial services are growing — while retail, administration, and some manufacturing roles continue to contract due to automation.
-For job seekers, this means the opportunity is real, but you need to target the right sectors and present yourself correctly.
+The UK job market in 2026 is split.
+Technology, healthcare, engineering, and financial services are growing.
+Retail, administration, and some manufacturing roles continue to contract under automation pressure.
+For job seekers, the opportunity is real, but you need to target the right sectors and present yourself the way UK employers expect.

-Whether you're a UK resident switching careers, a recent graduate, or an international candidate looking to relocate, the fundamentals of a UK job search differ meaningfully from the US, India, or Australia.
+If you're a UK resident switching careers, a recent graduate, or an international candidate looking to relocate, the fundamentals of a UK job search look different from the US, India, or Australia.
+The CV is shorter than an academic CV but longer than an American resume.
+The cover letter is more formal.
+Salary negotiation expectations sit in a different range.
 This guide covers every step.

 Step 1 — Write a UK CV (Not a Resume)